allan-bonadio/recruit-o-dex/README.md

+# recruit-o-dex app

+## subsystems
+* server.js - ajax server that talks to mongo.  standalone file run on nodejs.
+* MongoDB - typical installation
+* webapp, consisting of
+	* ReactJS
+	* my code
+	* webpack, standard with react

+## To Run
+### once to install
+do
+npm install

+### each time to run
+To start it, run ./run, which will start up mongo, the server & the app in the right order.
+And open a Chrome window onto the webapp

+### Concurrency

+Do not have two mongoDB daemons or server.js daemons running at once.
+Must be one each.
+The webapp can be shown on multiple tabs, just as long as they're talking to the same server.

+# react boilerplate

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>